Harvard-IACS/2020-CS109B/content/pages/syllabus.md

 #### Online Materials <a name='online-materials'></a>
 All course materials, including lecture notes, lab notes, and section notes will be published on the <a href="https://github.com/Harvard-IACS/2020-CS109B/tree/master/content">course GitHub repo</a> as well as the public site's <a href="https://harvard-iacs.github.io/2020-CS109B/pages/materials.html">Materials section</a>.
 <br/>
-**Note:** Lecture xontent for weeks 1-3 is only available to registered students through the Materals section.
+**Note:** Lecture content for weeks 1-3 is only available to registered students through the Materals section.
 <br/>
 Assignments will only be posted on Canvas.